PukPukov/AncapFramework/README.md

 You also can use maven directly
 - `mvnd install` for full build (with driver pot; not needed in 99% cases)
-- `mvn clean install` to build without any bells, whistles and fart cannons that speeds up build

 # Usage (Server owner)
 ## Required environment: